Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Rose from Pittsburgh, PA

 My tip for pets is to feed them your vegetable scraps.
 My dogs personally love all kinds of things I would never dream of from carrots, to lettuce and apples just to name a few.
-A few words of caution, don't feed them onions, garlic, or chocolate.
-They are not good for them.

 I would expect my vet to be pretty strict when it comes to treats and scraps for the dogs.
 But to my surprise, he said that you "should" share from the table once in a while!